PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_HCAI-FundamentalsAndUserTesting.md

 sort: 3
 ---

-# Datalab 14: Conceptualizing a Wireframe Prototype
-Today we're going to cover user testing as a means to prototype our application.
-We're first going to review our vertical slice prototypes with our peers by means of a user test.
-Then we're going to have a Wizzard of Oz workshop and user test to prototype the AI component of our application!
+# Datalab: HCAI Fundamentals & User Testing
+Up untill now, you essentially started making the high-level design of your application.
+Today, we start by reviewing your design with your peers.
+After which, we'll conclude the morning with an introductory lecture to Human-Centered AI Fundamentals.

+In the afternoon, we're going to design and test the core functionality component of our HCAI application, which the part which actually contains the AI; the computer vision algorithm.
+We'll design and test that AI component of our application by doing an iterative Wizzard of Oz experiment!

 ## Learning Objectives:
 After this module, you'll be able to run and conduct:
-1. User testing;
+1. Demo you prototype and collect feedback;
-2. Wizzard of Oz user testing;
+2. Conduct a Wizzard of Oz user test;

 Table of contents:
 0. Stand-up: 0.5 hours
-1. Q&A:
-2. User Testing: 1 hour
+1. User-testing - Demo: 1 hour
+2. Human-Centered AI Fundamentals & Applications **Lecture**: 1.5 hours
-3. Wizzard of Oz Testing: 3 hours
+3. Wizzard of Oz Experiment: 3.5 hours
 4. In-Class Discussion: 0.5 hours
-5. Work on creative crief: 2 hours

 ## Questions?